On-Demand Recordings Available!

-Registration is open for the 2nd Safe & Together™ Model European Conference: Domestic Violence & Children — 26-27 March 2020
+When you register for the 2nd Safe & Together™ Model European Conference: Domestic Violence & Children — you receive all the recorded sessions and keynotes from 7-9 October 2020

 Keynoting at this year’s conference is creator of the Safe & Together Model, David Mandel, who will be leading the discussion on why the Model has been transformative to child protection systems internationally.
 He will take up one of the most controversial topics in this field, how some programme completion certificates are, in reality, dangerous for adult and child survivors.

 Perpetrator intervention programme certificates (or completion letters) that primarily reflect attendance or participation – and not real and measurable responsibility and behavior change – can actually increase the ability of perpetrators to control and dominate the lives of survivors and their children.
 This session will outline a better approach to perpetrator interventions.